liberland/Constitution/Liberland-constitution.md

   * **§II.15(4)** a Treaty Bill;
   * **§II.15(5)** a Financial Bill.
 * **§II.16.** An ordinary Bill shall pertain to any matter within the powers of the Assembly which is not reserved for any other type of Bill.
-  * **§II.16(1)** All ordinary Bills shall be passed with a majority of three-quarters of the overall number of Assembly Representatives.
+  * **§II.16(1)** All ordinary Bills shall be passed with a majority of two-thirds of the overall number of Assembly Representatives.
-  * **§II.16(2)** All ordinary Bills shall be subject to the power of general veto by the Citizens as provided in §II.22.
+  * **§II.16(2)** All ordinary Bills shall be subject to the power of general veto by the Citizens as provided in §II.24.
 * **§II.17.** A Constitutional Bill shall propose an Amendment to this Constitution.
-  * **§II.17(1)** All Constitutional Bills shall only be voted on whilst all Assembly Representatives are present and passed with the unanimous vote of the overall number of Assembly Representatives.
+  * **§II.17(1)** All Constitutional Bills shall be passed with a majority of three-quarters of the overall number of Assembly Representatives.
-  * **§II.17(2)** All Constitutional Bills shall be subject to the power of general veto by the Citizens as provided in §II.23.
+  * **§II.17(2)** All Constitutional Bills shall be subject to the power of general veto by the Citizens as provided in §II.25.
 * **§II.18.** A Land Bill shall propose to introduce, or to alter, the Fee on land of the Free Republic of Liberland.
-  * **§II.18(1)** All Land Bills shall only be voted on whilst all Assembly Representatives are present and passed with the unanimous vote of the overall number of Assembly Representatives.
+  * **§II.18(1)** All Land Bills shall be passed with a majority of three-quarters of the overall number of Assembly Representatives.
-  * **§II.18(2)** All Land Bills shall be subject to the power of general veto by the Citizens as provided in §II.23.
+  * **§II.18(2)** All Land Bills shall be subject to the power of general veto by the Citizens as provided in §II.25.
   * **§II.18(3)** The Fee on land may be abolished by an ordinary Bill.
   * **§II.18(4)** The Fee shall be fixed per square metre of land.
-  * **§II.18(5)** The Fee shall be payable once a year by landowners, other than the Public Administration, as prescribed in the Bill.
+  * **§II.18(5)** The Fee shall be payable once a year by landowners, other than the Public Administration, as prescribed in the Act.
   * **§II.18(6)** The overall Fee revenue shall be calculated not to exceed 5% of the Gross Domestic Product of the Free Republic of Liberland of the preceding year.
   * **§II.18(7)** The Fee shall be levied for one or more of the following purposes only:
    * **§II.18(7)(a)** maintaining the infrastructure of the Public Administration;